8r14z/coding-interview-prep/README.md

 ### 7. Counting Sort, Radix Sort, Lower Bounds for Sorting
 **Counting sort**
-Sort a list of integers have value [0,...,k]
+Sort a list of integers have value between [0, k]
 ```python
 L = [0] * (k + 1)
 for i in range(n):